onli/izulu/README.md

     sudo apt-get install imagemagick xmlstarlet xml-twig-tools

 On older Ubuntu systems, install also `notify-send`.
 It is not strictly necessary, only if `--osd` is specified to show notifications on weather change.

+## Start

+To use all common features, start izulu like this:

+    izulu --daemon --night --preview --temperature --osd &

-## Configuration and Start
+## Configuration

-izulu can configured partly in **~/.izulu/config**, especially the `CITY` and `WOEID`-Parameter, if the automatic location detection fails.
+izulu can configured partly in **~/.izulu/config**, especially the `CITY` and `WOEID` parameter are important if the automatic location detection fails.
 First, try to set `CITY` to the current location.
 If that fails, get the `WOEID` from http://woeid.rosselliot.co.nz/ and set it in the config.

-Then, start izulu:

-    izulu --daemon --night --preview --temperature --osd &

 For a list of all parameters see the manpage.